Blue Moon Odom: World Series starts

 In his first post-season start, Odom shutout the Detroit Tigers, holding them to just three hits in the second game of the 1972 American League Championship Series to give Oakland a 2–0 series lead.
 The Tigers came back to tie the series as Odom took the mound for game five of the ALCS.
 He held the Tigers to just one unearned run in five innings, and Vida Blue pitched the final four innings as the A's beat the Tigers 2–1.

-Despite the fact that both pitchers pitched well, and their team was now headed to the World Series, a fight broke out between the two men after the game.
+Although both pitchers pitched well, and their team was now headed to the World Series, a fight broke out between the two men after the game.
 After going 24–8 with a 1.82 ERA and winning the Cy Young Award in 1971, Vida Blue had a disappointing 1972 season in which he went 6-10.
 As a result, manager Dick Williams decided to use Blue as a reliever in the post-season.

-Blue was unhappy with this decision, and made his feelings known.
+Blue was unhappy with this decision and made his feelings known.
 During the team's post-game celebration on October 12, Blue joked with Odom that he choked, and needed to be rescued by him.
-At some point, the joking turned serious, and nearly came to blows.
+At some point, the joking turned serious and nearly came to blows.

 Oakland held a 2–0 game lead against Cincinnati's "Big Red Machine" in the 1972 World Series as Odom faced Jack Billingham in game three.
 Odom had allowed just one hit and two walks while striking out ten in six innings before giving up his first post-season earned run in the seventh inning.
 Unfortunately for Odom, Billingham was even more dominant, as he pitched eight scoreless innings to lead the Cincinnati Reds to a 1–0 victory.

 In game five, Odom was used as a pinch runner with Oakland trailing 5–4 in the bottom of the ninth inning.
-With one out and Odom on third base, he tried to score after Reds second baseman Joe Morgan caught a pop fly in foul territory, and was thrown out at home plate to end the ball game.
+With one out and Odom on third base, he tried to score after Reds second baseman Joe Morgan caught a pop fly in foul territory, and was thrown out at the home plate to end the ball game.